Click on the name of an event for more information

 NON-STUDENT AFFILIATE EVENTS

 Fall Festival: An adjudicated event in which students play one or two solo piano repertoire selections for a judge, and receive a critique with a corresponding ribbon.
 (There are no Honors Recitals.)
-Click here to register online.
+REGISTRATION LINK COMING SOON.

 FWMTA Solo Competition: Includes divisions for Piano, Strings, and Voice.
 Students perform repertoire of their choosing, according to the requirements for each division and age category.
 Competitors selected as Recitalists will perform one of their competition pieces, as selected by the judges, in an Honors Recital, where trophies and medals will be presented.

 June Leondar Chamber Music Contest: Open to students in grades 7-12 in ensembles of two to fifteen performers.
 Ensembles may be piano duo/duet, mixed instrumental or vocal groups, or pop or jazz ensembles.
 Students who have performed in the local adjudicated contest and FWMTA Honors Recital are eligible to perform at the TMTA State convention, where winners will be awarded cash prizes.